Nicholas-Speredelozzi/Nicholas-Speredelozzi.github.io/vibrations.md

 ## Experiment Overview

 The vibrations & resonance experiment investigated the dynamic response of structures subjected to forced vibration, with a focus on identifying natural frequencies, mode shapes, and nodal locations.
-Aluminum cantilever beams of varying lengths were excited using an electrodynamic shaker to induce resonance conditions.
+Aluminum cantilever beams of varying lengths, as well as an airfoil, were excited using an electrodynamic shaker to induce resonance conditions.

 Implementing a digital stroboscope at the same frequency as the electrodynamic shaker vibration allowed us to observe the mode behavior of different structures in detail.